-Understanding the specific roles at the agency level and what the SBA must do when evaluating your proposal for a Certificate of Competency and responsibility can save you the contract.
+Understanding the specific roles at the agency level and what the Small Business Administration SBA must do when evaluating your proposal for a Government Certificate of Competency (COC) and responsibility can save you the contract.

 SBA Certificate of Competency requirement issues arises in government contracting when the contracting officer makes a determination that your company, the apparent offeror, cannot perform the contract.

 However, common disputes occur about whether the referral is valid and whether the SBA followed its regulations when acting on the SBA COC referral and decision.

 When the contracting makes a nonresponsibility decision, he or she must refer the matter for Certificate of Competency (COC) determination.
 When the SBA issues a positive Certificate of Competency, it requires the contracting officer to award the contract to the small business.